peterphitran/Contribution/README.md

 **Review:** Confirm all three internal doc links resolve, image references match the canonical pages (gateway untagged, router `:latest`), and the MDX renders; `oxfmt` only formats JS/TS, so no MDX formatting pass is needed.

-**Evaluate:** Validate the documented flow against a local Hive Console — create a contract, publish a schema version, confirm the CDN serves the contract supergraph (HTTP 200), and run Hive Gateway against the contract endpoint to confirm the excluded (tagged) field is filtered from the served schema.
+**Evaluate:** Validate the documented flow against a local Hive Console: create a contract, publish a schema version, confirm the CDN serves the contract supergraph (HTTP 200), and run Hive Gateway against the contract endpoint to confirm the excluded (tagged) field is filtered from the served schema.

 ---